7 Crucial Checks in the Financial Services Register for 2025

 In This Article, You Will Discover:

-The Financial Services Register is a public record maintained by the Financial Conduct Authority (FCA).
+The Financial Services Register (FS Register) is a public record maintained by the Financial Conduct Authority (FCA) in the UK.

-It lists firms, individuals, and other bodies that are, or have been, regulated by the FCA and the Prudential Regulation Authority (PRA).
+It lists firms, individuals, and other bodies that are, or have been, regulated by the FCA.

-Its importance is emphasized as it offers transparency and trust.
+Its importance is emphasised as it offers transparency and trust.

-By consulting the Register, you can verify the legitimacy of financial firms or professionals you’re considering for equity release.
+By consulting the Register, you can verify the legitimacy of financial firms or professionals you are considering for equity release.

 This tool is vital for informed decisions.